G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Related Work

-To the best of our knowledge, all aforementioned generalizable splitting methods struggle to learn geometrically faithful orientations and scales for 3D Gaussians.
-The proposed approach alleviates this issue from generalizable splatting using appropriate geometric priors.
+To the best of our knowledge, all aforementioned generalizable splatting methods struggle to learn geometrically faithful orientations and scales for 3D Gaussians.
+The proposed approach addresses this issue in generalizable splatting through explicit geometric priors.